csula/cs3220-summer-2017/SYLLABUS.md

 In lab, everything is open (books, notes, internet, friends, colleagues).
 In other word, you are free to ask for helps in order to finish the lab in time.

+> Please note the difference between helping and giving out solution.
+Copying others' solution is considered as cheating.

+> If you are not sure what is helping.
+Consider yourself as a mentor for other students.
+You are helping them by **teaching** them.
+While teaching, hopefully, you can learn some from it as well!

 There is only one rule to the lab -- all lab works are due in class unless notify otherwise.
-All the requirements to the lab will be given in class, and lab work will be due by the end of class.
+All the requirements of the lab will be given in class, and the lab work will be due by the end of class.

 ## Midterm/final rules